Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

 a `PRIMARY KEY` to speed up some search functions that use those fields (see [Indexes](https://www.postgresql.org/docs/9.1/indexes.html) if you're interested ).
 If used, all primary keys must be unique on the given table.
 This column is also not nullable.

+#### FOREIGN KEY

+The `FOREIGN KEY` modifier is very similar to a `PRIMARY KEY` in that it defines a unique way to identify records on a table.
+The main difference, though, is that a foreign key creates a link between a given table's columns and another table's `PRIMARY KEY`.
+We'll talk about this more in the next lesson.

 #### NOT NULL